saulpw/visidata/visidata/guides/RegexGuide.md

 # Matching And Transforming Strings With Regexes

-Visidata has built-in support for Regular Expressions (regexes).
-There are many commands that enable you to search and transform your data using these patterns.
+Visidata has built-in support for using Regular Expressions as input for some commands.
+This includes many commands that enable you to search and transform your data using these patterns.

 ## Select Rows